Noya Fields Family Funds

 The Noya Fields Family Funds is a group of charitable foundations that provide funding and support to non-profit organizations primarily in the United States.
-The organization operates through two donor advised funds, one with New York Community Trust the other with The California Community Foundation.
+The organization operates through two donor advised funds, one with The New York Community Trust the other with The California Community Foundation.

 Background

 The foundation was established with The New York Community Trust by Judith and Norman Fields in 1992.
 It has focused primarily on grants to cultural, educational, health and arts organizations in the greater New York and New England areas.

 The organization was expanded in 2016 when Ken Fields and Nikki Noya established a second fund at the California Community Foundation with the purpose to address a broader range of issues specifically related to Climate Change and Civil Liberties, citing the two "as inextricably entwined – we have one planet and we all need to live here."

 In recent years donor advised funds have been controversial for, among other concerns, their lack of transparency.
 The Noya Fields Family Funds has refused to disclose assets but has been pro-active in publicizing their activities.
 While expanding their financial base they are also pursuing a more modern philanthropic strategy of actively engaging and becoming participants within the organizations they support, making an effort to be more transparent than expected.